Farmworkers in the United States: Demographics

 According to the National Center for Farmworker Health in 2012, there were an estimated 3 million migrant and seasonal farmworkers in the United States.
 Migrant farmworkers are considered to be temporary workers who move to an area for work, cultivating a crop during the harvest season.
 Seasonal farm workers, however, live in an area from year to year.
 The states with the highest percentage of both migrant and seasonal farm workers include; California, Florida, Oregon, North Carolina, and Washington.
 The Agricultural Resource Management Survey conducted by the USDA found that one third of the farm worker population is between the ages of 35–54 years old with an average age of 33.

 The Department of Labor and Statistics discovered that the median pay is averaged to be $23,730 a year and $11.42 per hour in 2017 for farmworkers.
 Only 49.2% of all farm laborers are United States citizens, and nearly 3/4 farm workers are foreign born, with nearly 70% have been born in Mexico.
 Since 1991 to 2001, the general trend is an overall increase in the number of foreign born, unauthorized farm workers.
 The U.S. Department of Labor has reported in the National Agricultural Workers Survey that the number of foreign born, unauthorized farm workers has plateaued and kept steady over the past decade around 50%.
+In 2014, 40% of foreign-born farmworkers had been in the US for over 20 years and 35% had been in the US for 10 to 19 years.

 In 2009, about 519,000 people under age 20 worked on farms owned by their family.
 In addition to the youth who lived on family farms, an additional 230,000 youth were employed in agriculture.
 In 2004, women made up approximately 24% of farmers; that year, there were 580,000 women employed in agriculture, forestry, and fishing.

 Substantial demographic change among farmworkers has occurred since the mid-20th Century.
 In 1870, almost 50 percent of the U.S. population was employed in agriculture.
 In 1954, there were 2.73 million hired agricultural workers in the US The 61 percent reduction in farmworker numbers between then and 2012 occurred despite an agricultural output increase of about 140 percent, serving a population that increased by 93 percent over that period.
 Whereas 74.7 percent of hired farmworkers were seasonal in 1954, 74 percent were year-round employees in 2012.